-Ian has always been active in supporting a number of industry and charitable associations He and his brothers were awarded the Eleanor Roosevelt Humanities Award in 1993.
-He is a past national chairman of the Canadian Photo Marketing Association and is currently a governor of the Banff Television Festival and the Montréal Jewish Hospital.
+Ian was always active in supporting a number of industry and charitable associations He and his brothers were awarded the Eleanor Roosevelt Humanities Award in 1993.
+He is a past national chairman of the Canadian Photo Marketing Association and served as a governor of the Banff Television Festival and the Montréal Jewish Hospital.

-In 2008, Ian Greenburg was inducted to the Canadain Association of Broadcasters Hall of Fame.
+In 2008, Ian Greenburg was inducted to the Canadian Association of Broadcasters' Hall of Fame.

 Written by Pip Wedge - November, 2008« Previous Personality Bio | Next Personality Bio »